Art & Learning Support Teacher

 8. What is your greatest achievement?

 Work wise, implementing a successful art program in Arnhem Land to non-English speaking indigenous students was quite an achievement for me, and one I felt proud of.
-In my personal life my greatest achievement is, with my husband, raising our 2 daughters to be confident and independent adults.
+In my personal life my greatest achievement is raising my 2 daughters who have grown up to be confident and independent adults.

 9. What aspirations still lie ahead of you?

-Much of my teaching career is behind me but still have lots of ideas I want to finish like my art teacher’s resource books based on my classroom experiences of teaching art.
-I have finished the first one and have 4 more planned.
-I would also like to make some art for myself – something I don’t have lot of time for these days.
+Much of my teaching career is behind me but still have lots of ideas I want to finish like producing art resources based on my classroom experiences of teaching art.
+I am also interested in developing my own creativity and making more art.

 10. Do you teach any subjects other than your regular class?

-As well as teaching art I am the Learning Support teacher so I assess basic reading and numeracy and teach reading, phonics, spelling, number concepts and a few other support classes such as handwriting, story writing and time tables.
+As well as teaching art I am the Learning Support teacher so I assess basic reading and numeracy and teach reading, phonics, spelling and number concepts.
+I also write IEP’s (Individual Education Plans) for students with differing educational needs.
 The students I work with are referred to me by the class teacher and sometimes work with me individually or in small groups.

 11. What occupies your time outside school hours?